elchuzade/react-table-devc/TUTORIAL.md

 ### Almost done!
 At this point you have completed development of your very own library.
 All that's left is to import it into ***example*** folder for testing in the browser and finally to deploy it to ***npm***.

+> **Note:** If you have a browser opened with the port listeting to your app, you will see an error occuring on the page.
+This is absolutely fine and expected.
+This happens because we have updated the **DeveloperCirclesTable** file, which holds the library we are developing, but the **App.tsx** in **example** folder is still trying to import the default empty Component, so next we will be changing the **App.tsx** in **example** folder adding the proper imports of our library.

 #### Testing.
 To be able to test our table we will need some data.
 Thanks to JSON-Placeholder we can access bunch of data created for development purposes.